Donate to the Collections

 • One or two photographs of the artifacts or materials

-Curatorial staff carefully considers all potential donations and determines whether the artifacts or materials will fit into our permanent or education collections.
-Due to storage space and other considerations, we are only able to accept a fraction of the materials offered to us each year.
-If we cannot accept an object, we can sometimes suggest other institutions who may be interested.
-We cannot guarantee that any object accepted into our collection will be displayed.
-In general, donations to our collections must be free of donor-imposed restrictions.
+Curatorial and Library staff consider all potential donations and determine whether the artifacts or archival materials fit within the guidelines of our permanent collections.
+Due to limited storage and exhibit space, and other considerations, we are only able to accept a fraction of the materials offered to us each year.
+If we cannot accept an object, we can often suggest other institutions or repositories that might be interested.
+We cannot guarantee that any item accepted into our collection will be displayed, and, in general, all donations to our collections must be free from any donor-imposed restrictions.

-Please note that an appointment is required to meet with a curatorial staff member about potential donations.
-Museum policy forbids visitor services staff, research library assistants, and other non-curatorial staff members from accepting potential donations at the reception desks of the Mercer Museum and Library and Fonthill Castle.
+Please note that an appointment is required to meet with a senior curatorial or library staff member about a potential donation.
+Bucks County Historical Society policies forbid guest services staff, research library assistants, or other non-collections staff member from accepting potential donations at the welcome desks of the Mercer Museum & Library, or Fonthill Castle.

 ROLLO'S FACTS